 Read the full report

-Studying abroad brings a new perspective to your learning and the opportunity to potentially study modules you may otherwise not get the chance to.
-This will help you gain a fresh outlook to your studies.
+Studying abroad brings a new perspective to your learning and the opportunity to study modules and topics that help you gain a fresh outlook to your studies.
 Learning about your subject from a different point of view can add depth to future projects and coursework.

-According to the report by the UK Higher Education International Unit of the graduating cohort of 2012/13, in the UK a higher proportion of Study Abroad students overall and across all subjects achieved a First or a 2:1 than their peers who did not study abroad.
+According to the report by the UK Higher Education International Unit of the graduating cohort of 2012/13, a higher proportion of students who studied abroad achieved a First or a 2:1 than their peers who did not study abroad.
 Whilst it’s difficult to prove that this is solely down to the Study Abroad experience it highlights an interesting trend.

 After your Study Abroad experience

-Opportunities may be available for study abroad participants to assist the International Department in promoting outward mobility and welcoming international students to St Mary’s.
+Opportunities are also available for returned Study Abroad participants to promote outward mobility and welcome international students to St Mary’s!